-In 1990, Amex came out of bankruptcy and re-established the company.
+In 1990, Amatex came out of bankruptcy and re-established the company.
 Even though they no longer use asbestos, Amex continues to manufacture heat and fire-resistant materials.

-For instance, shipyard workers, construction workers, technicians, electricians, and more used Amex products to repair vessels, build homes, and work on machinery and equipment.
+For instance, shipyard workers, construction workers, technicians, and electricians Amatex products to repair vessels, build homes, and work on machinery and equipment.

 - Insulation installers